rogerbinns/jia-mini-python/doc/java.rst

    (`javadoc <_static/javadoc/com/rogerbinns/MiniPython.html>`__)
    Encapsulates running a Python syntax file.

    The source should have been transformed using jmp-compile.
-The class is not threadsafe and calls should only be made in the same thread.
+The class cannot be used concurrently.
 There is no shared state between instances.

    .. method:: void addModule(String name, Object object)